Morton Selten: Biography

 Selten began acting on the stage in 1878, mainly in America.
 In 1889, he played Clarence Vane in Mrs. Hargrove's Our Flat at the Lyceum Theatre and Captain Heartsease in Shenandoah, Bronson Howard's American Civil War epic.
 Selten would go on to play in some twenty-five Broadway productions over the following three decades.
 His film career began with his portrayal of the Marquis of Shelford in Branded (1920).
-His last film role was as the King of the Land of Legend in The Thief of Bagdad (1940); Selten died during its production.
+His last film role was as the King of the Land of Legend in The Thief of Bagdad (1940).

+Selten suffered from ill health in his final year of life.
+He underwent two operations in the first few months of 1939, which left him weak and wheelchair-bound.
+Selten died of a heart attack on 27 July 1939 during the production of The Thief of Bagdad.